Skip to content

 Is this a long consulting retainer?

-No. It is a bounded 2-4 week sprint with explicit deliverables and a handoff plan.
+No. It is a bounded two to four week sprint with explicit deliverables and a handoff plan.

 Will you write production code for us?